Abser10/inv-doctor/README.md

 # 📄 Project: Inv Doctor

 ## 🧠 Project Description
-**Inv Doctor** is a lightweight inventory management web application.
+**InVitro Doctor** is a lightweight inventory management web application.
 It enables users to view, track, and manage product quantities with intuitive controls.
 Designed as an MVP, it demonstrates core inventory functionalities with a focus on user experience and accessibility.

 ---